- What items should I submit as an applicant for the Ph. D. in Educational Leadership?

 - When is the deadline for applying to the program?In order to be considered for admission, both the graduate and departmental applications must be submitted by the deadline provided by the program which is typically mid-way during the spring semester.
 For the exact date, please visit Application Process .
 When your file is complete and has been evaluated, all applicants meeting the selection requirements will be contacted for a visit with the faculty to participate in an interview as well as submit a writing sample and a portfolio.
 This interview process typically occurs towards the end of the spring semester.

-- Where should I submit application materials?Please mail all application materials to The Graduate School at the following address: The Graduate School Prairie View A&M University P.O.
+- Where should I submit application materials?Please mail all application materials to The Graduate School at the following address: The Office of Graduate Studies Prairie View A&M University P.O.
 Box 519, MS 2800 Prairie View, TX 77446

 - Who should I ask to provide a reference?References should be from individuals who can help establish your potential both academically and professionally.
 At least one reference should be completed by a k-12 or university educator.